Skip to main content

 • Something you are (your fingerprint, face, voice, iris)

 • MFA Limitations: No SMS 2FA: While MFA, including 2-Factor-Authentication (2FA), is recommended, NIST no longer recommends the use of SMS for 2FA.
-This is due to inherent vulnerabilities with SMS that makes it inappropriate for increasing security.
+This is due to inherent vulnerabilities with SMS that make it inappropriate for increasing security.
 Many healthcare organizations have historically been resistant to MFA due to concerns that it will cause more friction for users.
 There’s a real need for clinicians to be able to smoothly and frictionlessly access patient records promptly, and many people worry that MFA hinders this.

 • Axe the password hints: Password hints are helpful for users, but they’re also helpful for hackers so their use is no longer recommended.